Manumunozco/Portfolio_Manu_Munoz/README.md

     - CSS
     - JavaScript
     - React.js
-    - Hooks
+    - Next,js
-    - Props
+    - Motion
-    - FireBase
+    - Boostrap
-    - Vite
+    - Tailwin
     - async-await
     - ReadMe

 Contribution

-This is my fourth project, so, same like my others projects, if you think I need to improve something or if you have an idea to develop, just write me or make your pull request directly.
+This is my sixth project, so, same like my others projects, if you think I need to improve something or if you have an idea to develop, just write me or make your pull request directly.

 Thanks to: